 It's a great idea, particularly if you're itching to get out the front door and start exploring without having to wait for a heavy breakfast to appear.
-The only downside was that this option is super high on one-time use plastic which, if you've read our blog for a while, is a major concern for us and something we're trying to eliminate from our lives.
+The only downside was that this option is super high on single-use plastic which, if you've read our blog for a while, is a major concern for us and something we're trying to eliminate from our lives.
 It was a little disappointing to see, and probably the only real negative we encountered - but we hope that these things will change in time!

 THe Hoxton Paris: the location

 When it comes to location, the Hoxton Paris can’t really be beaten.